About Varicose and Spider Veins

 - Hormonal changes.
 These occur during puberty, pregnancy, and menopause.
 Taking birth control pills and other medicines containing estrogen and progesterone also may contribute to the forming of varicose or spider veins.

-- Obesity.
+- Body Mass Index.
 Being overweight or obese can put extra pressure on your veins.
 This can lead to varicose veins.

 Should I see a doctor about varicose veins?

 You should see a doctor about varicose veins if:

 - You develop symptoms of varicose veins including heaviness, tiredness, or swelling in the legs, or itching or burning in the lower extremities